JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/common-web-attacks.md

 **Severity**

 Taking more of a passive approach, this rule does not necessarily detect that an attack is in progress, but that a user is using a software/device that is commonly used for attacks.
-As a result of these, Threat Monitoring classified these as level 7.
+As a result of these, Threat Surveillance classified these as level 7.
 IPs that use malicious user agents will be blocked, but an alert will not be sent.

 **Remediation and Blocking**

-Threat Monitoring will block the IP if a malicious user agent is detected.
+Threat Surveillance will block the IP if a malicious user agent is detected.
 The IP will be blocked via IPTables and hosts.deny (Linux) or Windows Firewall for 30 minutes.

 ## PHP CGI-bin Vulnerabilities